Skip to main content

 Accessible parking is available in parking Garage D and F. Those with state disability parking permits may park in either.
 Garage D offers accessible parking on the ground floor, while Garage F includes an elevator and accessible access on all floors.

 Mobility-impaired individuals may also be dropped off in front of the Addition Financial Arena prior to parking.
-Please plan to arrive at the Addition Financial Arena at least one hour prior to each ceremony.
+Please plan to arrive at the Addition Financial Arena 90 minutes prior to the commencement ceremony.

 Further accessibility information, as well as contact information for the Addition Financial Arena can be found via https://www.additionfiarena.com/faqs